YaEnergy/GTPM/README.md

 > The lowest selected texture pack in the list, has the highest priority.

 > The Default Texture Pack cannot be removed from the selected list.

+> Not all languages might be perfect, please report any issues that you come across.

 > This program uses WinForms for its UI, this means that this program can only be run on Windows.